 In my own way, I am a modern-day Israelite.
 Once I experience the magnitude of God’s blessings and watch the miracles He performs, I am quick to become complacent and whine about where life has taken me.

-As I wrestled with my own wandering heart, I realized I’m not alone in this cycle of straying from God’s best.
+As I wrestled with my own wandering heart, I realized I’m not alone in this cycle of wandering away from God and His best.
 This age-old problem shows up time and time again in Scripture, yet modern day believers have more distractions than ever and can easily miss God’s purpose and path.

 5 Reasons We Wander Away from God’s Best